Sorrel (Rumex acetosella) - 01/07/08

 Common Sorrel Rumex acetosella

-Sorrel contains a large amount of oxalic acid, which is not good for anyone in large doses so only eat Sorrel in small amounts.
-But don’t be put off by this, the same can be said for spinach and rhubarb.
-It is however advisable to avoid eating it if you happen to suffer from arthritis as oxalic acid can have a detrimental effect on this condition as it binds up the bodies calcium.
+As detailed above, Sorrel contains oxalic acid, but don’t be put off by this, the same can be said for spinach and rhubarb.
+It is however advisable to avoid eating it if you suffer from arthritis as oxalic acid can have a detrimental effect on this condition as it binds up the bodies calcium.

 Leave Your Comments